NaturalNode/natural/README.md

 #### Application to POS tagging
 A more elaborate example of maximum entropy modelling is provided for part of speech tagging.
 The following steps are taken to create a classifier and apply it to a test set:
 * A new element class POS_Element is created that has a word window and a tag window around the word to be tagged.
-* From the Brown corpus a sample is generated that contains POS elements.
+* From the Brown corpus a sample is generated consisting of POS elements.
-* Feature functions are generated for each sample element.
+* Feature functions are generated from the sample.
-* Classifier is created and trained.
+* A classifier is created and trained.
-* Classifier is applied to a test set.
+* The classifier is applied to a test set.
 Results are compared to a simple lexicon-based tagger.

 #### References
 * Adwait RatnaParkhi, Maximum Entropy Models For Natural Language Ambiguity Resolution, University of Pennsylvania, 1998, URL: http://repository.upenn.edu/cgi/viewcontent.cgi?article=1061&context=ircs_reports
+* Darroch, J.N.; Ratcliff, D. (1972).
+Generalized iterative scaling for log-linear models, The Annals of Mathematical Statistics, Institute of Mathematical Statistics, 43 (5): 1470–1480.

 ## Phonetics